 - How does the sportsbook distribute refunds?

 For the most part, PointsBet checks all the right boxes.
-The $2,000 monetary cap is significantly above average, the promo is divided into two parts to give customers more flexibility, and it lacks overly burdensome betting restrictions.
+The $250 monetary cap is good but not break, the promo is divided into five parts to give customers more flexibility, and it lacks overly burdensome betting restrictions.

-The offer’s biggest flaw is that it awards refunds in the form of free bets, which are not nearly as valuable as site credit.
+The offer’s biggest flaw is that it awards refunds in the form of bonus bets, which are not nearly as valuable as site credit because they only return the net profit when used to place winning wagers.
 However, it is hard to hold that against PointsBet since almost all sportsbooks do it that way.

 With all of the above in mind, we rank the PointsBet bonus well above average.
 Bettors should certainly consider taking advantage of the offer, especially when the sports betting calendar is busy because that’s when PointsBet tends to offer the best lines.